 - Tickets include free entrance for a YEAR!
 That’s a bargain.

 - The site where it sits was once a really ugly clay mine: China clay mines are on the surface of the land and they are landscape changing in a hideous and destructive way.
 The Eden Project fills 35 acres of abandoned china clay pits.
 When you see the transformation photo, which is at the entrance, it will blow your mind.

-- In between the two Biomes there are hands on exhibits about plants, the environment, several cafes, the educational center, a juice station, a restaurant and a gift shop.
+- In between the two Biomes, there are hands-on exhibits about plants, the environment, several cafes, the educational centre, a juice station, a restaurant and a gift shop.
 There’s free WiFi throughout and kids can enter the site through a secret entrance via a slide.
 You can’t get better than that.

 - There were 230 miles of scaffolding used to build the Eden Project biomes which earned an entry into the Guinness Book of Records.

 - One of the biomes contains the world’s largest indoor rain-forest.
 The biome is 50 metres (165 feet) high and has mangrove swamps, fruiting banana trees, a Malaysian hut with a vegetable plot and paddy field, cola and cocoa plants, a soya plantation, pineapples, nuts, spices and even a waterfall.
 It’s also the home to the Titan arum – the world’s largest and stinkiest flower.
 It takes six years to bloom.
 Watch a video of the Titan Arum flowering.

 - The Rainforest Canopy Walkway is a beautiful treetop walk, high up in the steam and heat where you can look down on the rainforest below.
 Be prepared to swelter up there but it is definitely worth going up.
 The view over the Biome is magnificent.

 - The Mediterranean Biome is home to over 1000 plant species and a restaurant featuring Mediterranean dishes.